Monica Raymund

-Monica Maria Raymund (born July 26, 1986) is an American actress, known for her roles as Maria "Ria" Torres in the Fox crime drama Lie to Me (2009–2011), Dana Lodge in the CBS legal drama The Good Wife (2011–2012), Gabriela Dawson in the NBC drama Chicago Fire (2012–2019) and Jackie Quińones in the Starz crime drama Hightown (2020–present).
+Monica Raymund (born July 26, 1986) is an American actress and director, known for her roles as Maria "Ria" Torres in the Fox crime drama Lie to Me (2009–2011), Dana Lodge in the CBS legal drama The Good Wife (2011–2012), Gabriela Dawson in the NBC drama Chicago Fire (2012–2019) and Jackie Quiñones in the Starz crime drama Hightown (2020–2024).

 Early life and education

 Raymund was born in St. Petersburg, Florida, to Steve Raymund, the board chairman and retired CEO of Tech Data Corp., a Clearwater-based distributor of computer components and software, and Sonia (née Lara), a community volunteer and co-founder of the Soulful Arts Dance Academy in St. Petersburg.
-Her father is of German and Eastern European Jewish descent.
+Her father is of English and Eastern European Jewish descent.
 Her mother is Dominican.
-Raymund was raised Jewish, celebrated a bat mitzvah and attended a Reform Judaism temple.
+Raymund was raised Jewish, celebrated a bat mitzvah, and attended a Reform Judaism temple.
 Her paternal grandfather was businessman and philanthropist Edward C. Raymund.
 Raymund's younger brother, Will, was a graduate of Berklee College of Music, and a sound and lighting engineer and music promoter.
 He died in August 2015.

-In high school, she participated in the "Broadway Theater Project" in Tampa and was a founding member of The Performing Arts Project at the University of North Carolina School of the Arts in Winston-Salem."
+In high school, she participated in the "Broadway Theater Project" in Tampa.
+In college, she was a founding member of The Performing Arts Project at the University of North Carolina School of the Arts in Winston-Salem."